 - Unbolt the flange from the floor, then remove and clean it.

-- If necessary, use a toilet flange extender or cut the pipe to ensure the flange is at the proper height.
+- If necessary, we will use a toilet flange extender or cut the pipe to ensure the flange is at the proper height.

-- Secure a new flange to the drainpipe, making sure that it is flush with finished flooring.
+- Secure a new flange to the drainpipe, making sure that it is flush with the finished flooring.

 - Place a new wax ring around the drain on the bottom of the toilet.

-- Replace the toilet onto the flange, pushing tightly to seal the wax ring to the flange.
+- Replace the toilet on the flange, pushing tightly to seal the wax ring to the flange.

-- Secure the toilet back in place, connect the water hose, and turn water back on.
-Flush to check that it is working and watch for any leaks.
+- Secure the toilet back in place, connect the water hose, and turn the water back on.
+We then flush to check that it is working and watch for any leaks.

 Get the Job Done Right — Call Mr. Rooter

-Our team of licensed professionals have the experience and expertise to inspect, diagnose, and repair any issue with your toilet’s flange for you, so you don’t even have to worry about whether or not the job is done right.
+Our team of licensed professionals has the experience and expertise to inspect, diagnose, and repair any issue with your toilet’s flange, so you don’t have to worry about whether the job is done right.
 We’ll handle it for you.